Mount Everest: First successful ascent by Tenzing and Hillary, 1953

-News of the expedition's success reached London on the morning of Queen Elizabeth II's coronation, 2 June.
-A few days later, the Queen gave orders that Hunt (a Briton) and Hillary (a New Zealander) were to be knighted in the Order of the British Empire for the ascent.
-Tenzing, a Nepali Sherpa who was a citizen of India, was granted the George Medal by the UK.
-Hunt was ultimately made a life peer in Britain, while Hillary became a founding member of the Order of New Zealand.
-Hillary and Tenzing have also been recognised in Nepal.
-In 2009, statues were raised in their honour, and in 2014, Hillary Peak and Tenzing Peak were named for them.

-1950s–1960s
+1950s–60s

 On 23 May 1956, Ernst Schmied and Juerg Marmet ascended.
-This was followed by Dölf Reist and Hans-Rudolf von Gunten on 24 May 1957.
-Wang Fuzhou, Gonpo and Qu Yinhua of China made the first reported ascent of the peak from the North Ridge on 25 May 1960.
-The first American to climb Everest, Jim Whittaker, joined by Nawang Gombu, reached the summit on 1 May 1963.
+Wang Fuzhou, Gonpo and Qu Yinhua of China made the first reported ascent of the peak from the North Ridge in May 1960.
+The first American to climb Everest, Jim Whittaker, joined by Nawang Gombu, reached the summit on 1 May 1963 on the American Mount Everest expedition and on 22 May on the same expedition Tom Hornbein and Willi Unsoeld were the first the traverse the mountain by climbing via the North Face and descending via the South Col.

 1970s

 In 1970, Japanese mountaineers conducted a major expedition.
-The centrepiece was a large "siege"-style expedition led by Saburo Matsukata, working on finding a new route up the southwest face.
-Another element of the expedition was an attempt to ski Mount Everest.
-Despite a staff of over one hundred people and a decade of planning work, the expedition suffered eight deaths and failed to summit via the planned routes.
-However, Japanese expeditions did enjoy some successes.
-For example, Yuichiro Miura became the first man to ski down Everest from the South Col – he descended nearly 4,200 ft from the South Col before falling with extreme injuries.
+The centrepiece was a large "siege"-style expedition, working on finding a new route up the Southwest Face.
+Another element was an attempt to ski Everest.
+Despite a staff of over one hundred and a decade of planning, the expedition suffered eight deaths and failed to summit.
+However, Japanese expeditions enjoyed some successes.
+Yuichiro Miura became the first man to ski down Everest from the South Col—he descended nearly 4,200 ft from the South Col before falling with extreme injuries.
 Another success was an expedition that put four on the summit via the South Col route.
-Miura's exploits became the subject of film, and he went on to become the oldest person to summit Mount Everest in 2003 at age 70 and again in 2013 at the age of 80.
+Miura's exploits became the subject of film, and he went on to become the oldest person to summit Everest in 2003 aged 70 and in 2013 aged 80.

-In 1975, Junko Tabei, a Japanese woman, became the first woman to summit Mount Everest.

-The 1975 British Mount Everest Southwest Face expedition led and organised by Chris Bonington made the first ascent of the south west face of Everest from the western cwm.
+In 1975, Junko Tabei became the first woman to summit Everest.
+The 1975 British Mount Everest Southwest Face expedition led and organised by Chris Bonington made the first ascent of the Southwest Face from the Western Cwm.

-The 1976 British and Nepalese Army Expedition to Everest led by Tony Streather put Bronco Lane and Brummy Stokes on the summit by the normal route.

 In 1978, Reinhold Messner and Peter Habeler made the first ascent of Everest without supplemental oxygen.